The online application will be available between

 Details of the travel (e.g., destinations, duration of travel);

 Receive a web link (via the email address entered by the applicant) that must be used in order to review and approve the application;

 Be asked to review the application and confirm that the applicant is in good academic standing and that the proposed travel is appropriate at the current stage of the applicant's program.

 Step 3 - Confirmation Email

-Once the supervisor has submitted his/her portion, the system will send a confirmation email to both the applicant and the supervisor within 24 hours.
+Once the supervisor/advisor has submitted their portion, the system will send a confirmation email to both the applicant and the supervisor within 24 hours.

 Applicants are strongly encouraged to review the details of their supervisor portion within the confirmation email.

 Technical difficulties with the application must be reported immediately to firstname.lastname@example.org.

 Q: Who is eligible to apply for the SGS Research Travel Grant?

 A: Applicants to the SGS Research Travel Grant must be: a) a registered, full-time PhD or SJD student in Division I or II, and b) requesting funds to support travel directly associated with the completion of their thesis.